-- The Carr family of County Donegal, beginning with Thomas Carr (ca. 1776-1866) of Drumgorman near Mountcharles and including numerous descendants of his son Simon Carr (1812-1888) of Pettigo, Templecarn Parish.
+- The main set of Carr families on this website begin with Thomas Carr (ca. 1776-1866) of Drumgorman near Mountcharles and including numerous descendants of his son Simon Carr (1812-1888) of Pettigo, Templecarn Parish.

 - The McGillin family of Philadelphia associated with McGillin's Olde Ale House on Drury Street, beginning with William "Pa" McGillin (1827-1901), born in the Plumbridge District of County Tyrone, Northern Ireland.
 A related Philadelphia McGillin family is descended from Bernard McGillin of County Tyrone, perhaps a brother of William McGillin.
 A third McGillin family is descended from Thomas McGillin.
 If you reached this page from the McGillin Family History webpage, you can return there by clicking here.